-A registered manufacturer may score points (as per Art.
-5.1.) with the two best placed cars of its brand in the final overall classification of each rally.
-Additional cars of the brand may neither score points nor detract points from other entered cars.
+A registered Team may score points (as per Art.
+5.1) with the best placed car of its Team in the final overall classification of each rally.
+Additional cars entered by the same Team may neither score points nor detract points from other entered cars.